CSU-Theory-Suite/theory-suite-wiki/README.rst

 to our web browser and navigate to the section we had edited.

-5. Make the modifications in the rst files ...........................................
+5. Make the Modifications in the RST Files ...........................................

 Using our preferred text editor, we will make the wanted changes and save those files.